DeepRank/deeprank2/README.md

 ```

-## For the developers
+## Package development

-### Software release
+- Software release

-Before creating a new package release, make sure to have updated all version strings in the source code.
+  - Before creating a new package release, make sure to have updated all version strings in the source code.
 An easy way to do it is to run `bump2version [part]` from command line after having installed [bump2version](https://pypi.org/project/bump2version/) on your local environment.
 Instead of `[part]`, type the part of the version to increase, e.g. minor.
 The settings in `.bumpversion.cfg` will take care of updating all the files containing version strings.